BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-01-31-get-brownfield-react-native-app-built-on-demand.md

 * **JavaScript development for mobile**.
 We have a lot of awesome JavaScript developers internally who develop the [6play website](http://www.6play.fr/) using React.
 We love React & Redux and want to mutualize this piece of technology we use on most of the frontends of the 6play platform.
 * **Hot fixing with [CodePush](https://microsoft.github.io/code-push/)**.
 For our mobile apps, we want to accomplish the same continuous delivery process we have for the website.
 CodePush helps us to keep the same flexibility by allowing us to make deployments on a weekly or even daily basis.
 * **Knowledge sharing**.
 We would like to be closer to the external development of our mobile apps, which was difficult without native knowledge and without any Android or Swift internal developers.
 React Native allows us to be part of that, we started working closely with the native team, sharing all developments between the two teams and bringing the best of both worlds (native and web) into the same project.
 * **Code Sharing**.
 We also want to share major parts of the mobile code base between apps (Android & iOS).
 Today, the code bases for each app are completely separate and are managed by two separate teams.
-With React Native, we’d have one common code base while being able to implement specificities for a particular platform if needed.
+With React Native, we could have one common code base while being able to implement specificities for a particular platform if needed.
 We have also imagined some ways to share code with the 6play website.

-As we mentioned in a previous [blog post](http://tech.m6web.fr/preview-android-ios-react-native-on-github-pull-request/), we use Github pull requests extensively in our development process, especially for testing (automatically and manually) each new commit before merging them into the `master` branch.
+As we mentioned in a previous [blog post](http://tech.m6web.fr/preview-android-ios-react-native-on-github-pull-request/), we use Github pull requests extensively in our development process, especially for testing (automatically and manually) each new commits before merging them into the `master` branch.

 In the past, we tried to use [Appetize](https://appetize.io/) to preview  our apps in the browser.
 It was a first shot, but the functionality was quite limited: animations felt janky, some features wouldn’t work (in-app purchase, video with DRM, …), user identification was painful.
 We needed a better solution, and as a result we decided to rethink the way we develop the 6play apps.